 Electrical issues should be inspected right away to avoid a fire.
 If you smell burning plastic when your air conditioner is running, shut it off and contact us at 308-624-3485 right away.

 A strong ammonia odor means there may be mold present in your air conditioner or ductwork.
 The smell isn’t the mold itself, but the mycotoxins that mold makes.

 How to Fix It

-Mycotoxins are hazardous to your wellness.
-That’s why it’s important to have a pro like Thurston Heating & Air Conditioning examine your air conditioner and ductwork and clean it when necessary.
+Mycotoxins are hazardous to your health.
+That’s why it’s important to have a pro like Thurston Heating & Air Conditioning look at your air conditioner and ductwork and clean it when recommended.

-Our Professionals Can Take Care of Odd Air Conditioner Smells Fast
+Our Specialists Can Get Rid of Strange Air Conditioner Smells Fast.

-You deserve to be comfy in your home and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your noxious air conditioner, give us a call at 308-624-3485.
-We’ll determine the issue quickly and take care of it at a reasonable.
+You deserve to be cozy in your home and shouldn’t have an air conditioner that smells bad.
+When you are looking for relief from your smelly air conditioner, reach us at 308-624-3485.
+We’ll diagnose the problem quickly and fix it at a competitive.